ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 . . .

-To solve this problem, we can show that for forward function `M` and transpose function `M^T` that the following property holds.
+To solve this problem, we can show that for forward function `M` and transpose function `Mᵀ` that the following property holds.

+\undovspacepause
+\undovspacepause
 $$
 \forall x y. \langle x , M y \rangle = \langle y , M^T x \rangle
 $$